ARMmbed/mbed-client/docs/Howto.md

 <span class="tips">**Tip:** In future versions, we will introduce support for the JSON content types.</span>

-There are additional APIs that provide getter and remove functions for Object Instances in the `M2MObjectInstance` class; read the [API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/m2mobjectinstance_8h.html) for their usage.
+There are additional APIs that provide getter and remove functions for Object Instances in the `M2MObjectInstance` class; read the [M2MObjectInstance class documentation](/docs/v5.4/mbed-client-doxy/class_m2_m_object_instance.html) for their usage.

 ### Creating and configuring Resources and Resource Instances